cucumber/docs/content/gherkin.md

 The feature starts on the first line with the keyword `Feature`.
 The lines below are unparsed (i.e. free format) text, which you can use to describe this feature.
 The keyword `Scenario` starts a scenario, followed by the steps for the scenario.
 The next scenario is started by the keyword `Scenario` again.
-The text after the keyword `Scenario` -but still on the same line- is also free format text to describe your scenario.
+The text after the keyword `Scenario` - but still on the same line - is also free format text to describe your scenario.

 ## Keywords